Christine Harnos

-Christine Harnos (born November 16, 1968) is an American actress and co-founder of the circus outreach organization Circus Remedy.
+Christine Harnos (born November 16, 1968) is a Canadian actress and co-founder of the circus outreach organization Circus Remedy.

 Career

 Acting

 Harnos portrayed Jennifer Greene, the first wife of main character Mark Greene on ER (1994–2002), Josie Ray in Remembering Sex (1998), Dotty from The Girl Gets Moe (1997), Rimmer in the action-horror film Hellraiser: Bloodline (1996), Kaye Faulkner in Dazed and Confused (1993), Linda Wyatt in Judgment Night (1993), Sarah Hughes in Cold Dog Soup (1990), and Sid in Denial (1990).

 Child development

 In 2003, Harnos left acting to pursue a degree in child development at Mills College.
-In 2006, she helped co-create the circus outreach organization Circus Remedy with friends, Anthony Lucero and Terry Notary.
+In 2006, she helped co-create the circus outreach organization Circus Remedy with friends Anthony Lucero and Terry Notary.
 She has served as executive director since 2006.